01 of 05

 If you’re considering whether to have a stateside wedding or one abroad, first familiarize yourselves with the documents required to get married in Costa Rica.

-Some couples may decide it will be simpler to marry at home then celebrate the wedding in Costa Rica.
-Weddings and receptions are more economical here due to several factors, including the relatively reasonable rates at many hotels and the lower cost of tropical flowers to decorate a reception space.
+Some couples may decide it will be simpler to marry at home and then honeymoon in Costa Rica.
+However, weddings and receptions are more economical here due to several factors, including the relatively reasonable rates at many hotels and the lower cost of tropical flowers to decorate a reception space.

-If the idea of an occasional healthy-sized cockroach running past your path frightens, perhaps a night in a rainforest hotel isn’t a good fit.
-But if you enjoy the outdoors and the romance of lush greenery dotted with colorful orchids and heliconias, seriously consider Costa Rica.
+If the idea of an occasional healthy-sized cockroach running past your path frightens you, perhaps a night in a rainforest hotel isn’t a good fit.
+Yet, if you enjoy the outdoors and the romance of lush greenery dotted with colorful orchids and heliconias, seriously consider Costa Rica.

-What follows is a sampling of hotels, primarily in the highlands of the Pacific coast, where you and your love can experience what Costa Rica has to offer.
+What follows is a sampling of hotels, primarily in the highlands of the Pacific coast, where you and your love can experience all that Costa Rica has to offer.

 02 of 05